nilsys/vbsignup/index.md

 Complete the processe of signing up and then once your signed up follow the instructions below.

+### Step 4: Once you have completed the signup, you should be directed to the cloud console.

+Logout of the cloud console.
+Give it a few minutes before logging back in.

 # Provisioning Visual Builder Services

 ### Step 1: Navigate to : [https://cloud.oracle.com](https://cloud.oracle.com/) and click sign in